 - Closing day

-1. Estimate your budget.
-How much home can you afford?
+1. Budgeting: How much home can you afford?

-Instead of seeking your maximum home purchase price, though, it may be better to determine the monthly payment you can reasonably manage.
+Instead of trying to define your maximum home purchase price, it may be better to determine the monthly payment you can reasonably afford.

-Then, you can work backward using today’s mortgage rates to determine your maximum home purchasing power.
+Then, you can work backward using today’s mortgage interest rates to determine your maximum home buying power.

-Knowing mortgage rates is an important part of the equation.
+Current mortgage interest rates are an important part of the equation.

-A mortgage rate change of just 1 percentage point, for example, could raise or lower your purchasing power by almost $40,000.
+An interest rate change of just 1 percentage point, for example, could raise or lower your purchasing power by tens of thousands of dollars.

-Similarly, real estate taxes may be lower in a mature neighborhood as compared to one which is newly-built; and, association dues for a condo can vary from building to building.
+Similarly, real estate property taxes affect your payment amount.
+They may be lower in some neighborhoods or cities in your region.
+And, association dues for a condo can vary from building to building.